 “If you will it, it is no dream.” -Theodor Herzl

-In the Exodus story, Moses led the Jewish people out of slavery chased by the Egyptian Army until their path was blocked by the Red Sea.
-With Moses at the shoreline, and the Jewish people angry, afraid, and confused, Nachshon ben Aminadav jumped right into the sea.
-As tradition holds, the moment the water reached his head the sea split, allowing the Jewish people to cross safely to dry land.
+In the Exodus story, Moses led the Jewish people out of slavery while being chased by the Egyptian Army until their path was blocked by the Red Sea.
+With Moses at the shoreline, and the Jewish people angry, afraid, and confused, Nachshon ben Aminadav jumped right into the sea with full conviction.
+As tradition holds, the moment the water reached his head, the sea split, allowing the Jewish people to cross safely to dry land.
 It took this first leap of faith to create a massive change for his community.
 Nachshon recognized a need and took it upon himself to create the opportunity he saw was needed.

 WashU Hillel is looking for students who embody Nachshon’s spirit, who wish to dive into creating their vision of Jewish life on campus.
-You have three options - Nachshon Katan, Nachshon Gadol, and Nachshon Va'ad.
-As a Nachshon Katan Intern, you will apply with a vision of a community or initiative you wish to advance (for example: building a tight-knit Jewish community within your sorority, building community among a specific Jewish denomination, creating a Kabbalah-inspired meditation group, starting a feminist Rosh Chodesh discussion space, or creating a Jewish sustainability collective), have 1on1 conversations with a few of your event participants, and receive support from Hillel and your fellow Interns to turn that vision into a reality.
-If you don't have an idea but are interested in being an intern, apply anyway and we can help you out!
-If you are a Nachshon Gadol Intern, the requirements are a bit higher, and you get paid more, and get a stipend to take more students out to coffee and connect them to your programs.
+As a Nachshon Intern, you will apply with a vision of a community or initiative you wish to create, have 1on1 conversations with a few of your event participants, and receive support from Hillel and your fellow Interns to turn that vision into a reality.
+If you don't have an idea for a program but are interested in being an intern, apply anyway and we can help you out!

-The Nachshon Internship is a paid year-long internship - you can participate for one year, or for four!
+The Nachshon Internship is a paid internship with tremendous flexibility - you can participate for one year, or for four!
 Stay on as long as you’d like, or take a break and join us again in the future.

 Past Intern Projects: